-Students are provided with a working knowledge of a popular financial package.
+Students are provided with a working knowledge of a popular financial packages.
 Students will learn to create accounts registers.
-Reporting techniques that assist the student to track finances will be discussed.
+Reporting techniques that add assist the student in tracking finances will be discussed.
 Students will learn how to use a financial package for both home and business.
 Out-of-class computer work is required.